-Semi trucks, eighteen-wheelers, tractor-trailers and other heavy vehicles are known to cause severe injuries to car accident victims.
+Semi-trucks, eighteen-wheelers, tractor-trailers and other heavy vehicles are known to cause severe injuries to car accident victims.
 Smaller, lighter vehicles have less momentum, and are therefore a less powerful mechanism of injury.
-Regardless of the severity of injuries sustained, car accident victims have a legal right to be compensated for their injuries and losses.
+Regardless of the severity of injuries sustained, car accident victims have the legal right to be compensated for their injuries and losses.

-An experienced Wichita rear-end collision attorney will protect this right and secure fair
+An experienced Wichita rear-end collision attorney will protect this right.

 Losses Caused by a Simple Rear-End Collision